-B- New issues and amendments to Egyptian accounting standards on 6 March 2023, Council of Minister's was issued decision No. 883 of 2023 to amend some provisions of Egyptian Accounting Standards.
+B- New issues and amendments to Egyptian accounting standards on 6 March 2023, Council of Minister's was issued decision No. 883 of 2023 to amend some provisions of Egyptian Accounting Standards, there was no impact on the company's financial statements.
 The following is a summary of the most important of these amendments: